top of page

 2. Do not leave the preparation until the last minute.

-3. On deep issues, there are fewer stories.
-Too many stories or too long stories weaken the theme of the talk.
+3. On deep issues, tell fewer stories.
+Too many stories or too long stories weaken the theme.

-4. Make an announcement in the hall before a talk rather than afterwards to protect the silent atmosphere for reflection.
+4. Make an announcement in the hall before a talk.
+Invite two minute of silence at the end of talk.

 5. Before the talk stay silent for several minutes or more, stay focussed, calm and clear.